Isomorphisms of fusion subcategories on permutation algebras: On the definition of saturated triples

 \section{On the definition of saturated triples}

-First we collect without proof some properties about idempotents of a $k$-algebra $A,$ as consequences of \cite[Proposition 3.19]{Pu}. \begin{lem} Let $A$ be a unital $k$-algebra.
-Let $e,f$ be two idempotents of $A$. \begin{itemize} \item[(i)] If $e$ is in $Z(A)$ or $f$ is in $Z(A)$ then $ef=fe$ is also an idempotent; \item[(ii)] If $e$ is primitive then $ef=0$ or there is $a\in A^*$ with $ef^a=f^ae=e;$ \item[(iii)] If $e$ is a primitive idempotent of $A$ and $e\in Z(A)$ or $f\in Z(A)$ then either $ef=0$ or $ef=e=fe.$ \end{itemize} \end{lem}
+First we prove a technical lemma regarding idempotents in a $k$-algebra $A,$ which is a consequence of \cite[Proposition 3.19]{Pu}. \begin{lem} Let $A$ be a unital $k$-algebra.
+Let $e,f$ be two idempotents of $A$ such that $f\in Z(A).$ The following statements are true. \begin{itemize} \item[a)] If $f$ is primitive in $A$ and $fe\neq 0$ then $f e=e f=f;$ \item[b)] If $e$ is primitive in $A$ and $f e\neq 0$ then $fe=e f=e.$ \end{itemize} \end{lem} \begin{proof} Fix a decomposition of $e$ into pairwise orthogonal primitive idempotents $e=\sum_{i\in I}i.$ According to \cite[Proposition 3.19]{Pu} for any idempotent $f$ (central or non-central) there is an $A$-conjugate ${}^af$ such that $e\cdot{}^af={}^af \cdot e.$ Further, if then where $S\subseteq I$ such that

-The purpose of the next proposition is to show that the definition of saturated triple $(A,c,G)$ (see\cite[Definition 3.2, Part IV]{AsKeOl}) does not require $c$ to be a central idempotent. \begin{prop} Let $A$ be a $p$-permutation $G$-algebra and $c$ a primitive idempotent of $A^G$.
-Let $Q$ be a $p$-subgroup of $G$ and $e$ a block of $A(Q)$.
-If $e$ is a primitive idempotent of $(A(Q))^{C_G(Q,e)}$ then $(Q,e)$ is a $(A,c,G)$-Brauer pair if and only if $\Br_Q(b)e=e.$ \end{prop}